Shreyas-Adireddy/DataDB/README.md

 # In-Memory Key-Value Database with Transaction Support

-## This project implements an in-memory key-value database that supports transactions.
+This project implements an in-memory key-value database that supports transactions.
 It allows for all-or-nothing updates to ensure data consistency.
-Features

-    In-memory storage of string keys with integer values Transaction support (begin, commit, rollback)
-    ACID-compliant operations
-    Detailed error handling

 ## How to Run
 Prerequisites